 In June, EPACENTER ARTS artist Scape Martinez was selected to participate in Cheyenne River Youth Project’s 3rd annual RedCan, a one-of-a-kind invitational graffiti jam where graffiti cultures come together in unexpected and inspiring ways.
 Located in Eagle Butte, South Dakota, RedCan 2017 took place at Waniyetu Wowapi Art Park and featured eleven artists from across the United States.
 Here’s what Scape had to say about his five-day experience at RedCan:

 Art heals individuals and communities.
 Art has the power to impact and steer young people into better decisions in their lives.
 I walked away with the idea that I wanted to change the world and I want to use art as my vehicle.

-There were local musicians who played in a drum circle during RedCan, and a story was shared by one of the drummers.
+In short, yes.
+There were local musicians who played in a drum circle during RedCan, and one of the drummers shared his story.
 His family was fractured and he was distant from his daughter because of his issues with addiction.
 He weaved the story on how RedCan allowed him to reconnect with this family and his daughter.
 It was a very powerful story and one that stuck with me.

 Another thing that really moved me was the open prayer that they had every day where people talked about topics like depression and suicide.
 One of the works that I did was in direct response to that time.
 The work was titled “Wakanyeja” which means “honor the little ones.”